Phone-GWP-group

 Monochromatic colours

-Tints, tones and shades can also allow for the final technique – monochromatic colours for packaging design.
-Monochromatic uses a single colour in its’ varying tints, tones and shades to create the design.
+Tints, tones, and shades can also be used to achieve the final technique – monochromatic colours for packaging design.
+Monochromatic uses a single colour in its varying tints, tones, and shades to create the design.

 Summary